Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Main results

 \begin{assumption}[Noise] We assume

 \end{assumption}

 The second assumption is about the regression function $\fstar$.
-Recall the definition of interpolation spaces and that $\{e_{m,l} :~ m\geq 1,~1\leq l \leq d_m\}$ consists of an orthogonal set in $L^2$.
+Recall the definition of interpolation spaces and that $\{e_{m,l} :~ m\geq 1,~1\leq l \leq d_m\}$ forms an orthogonal set in $L^2$.
 Then, we first assume that the regression function admits the following expansion in the sense of $L^2$-norm: